 - Spin classes – Saved $84 on membership

-The grand total was $162.36.
+The grand total was $162.36 for my first month.
 I then transferred that amount from my checking account to a savings account that I set up specifically for this challenge.

 I’ve found that reviewing the receipts from this challenge has helped me become a smarter shopper.